Up Close and Dangerous

 Up Close and Dangerous is a half-hour series, produced by NHNZ Ltd. and aired on Animal Planet, profiling each episode three wildlife photographers and their dangerous encounters in filming wild animals.
+The show aired its first episode on 12 February 2007.

+Shuhaidah Saharani of the Malay Mail said the series "takes viewers on an emotional roller-coaster with some of the world's most acclaimed filmmakers.
+Each of their encounters with their pet subject, which can instantly changes from breathtaking to alarming."
 An example episode ("Elephant Seals, Polar Bears and Pilot Whales") described the following encounters:

 Florian Graner filming sea lions, was surprised by an elephant seal;

 Max Quinn filming a polar bear and her cub in the Arctic;

 Lee Tepley attacked while filming a group of pilot whales.